Lexus LBX Review 2024

 Head along the sides and the bold, almost flared wings look particularly accentuated in some of the new and decidedly loud colours like Sonic Copper, Ruby, Dark Blue and the lairy Passionate Yellow.
 You can combine the above with a black roof for even more visual impact.

-For the UK, the Lexus LBX is available in seven different trim options, which starts with the entry-level Urban model, followed by Premium, Premium Plus, Premium Plus Design, Takumi and Takumi Design.
-There’s also a limited numbered car in the shape of the Original Edition.
+The Lexus LBX is available in six regular trim options, which starts with the entry-level Urban model, followed by Premium, Premium Plus, Premium Plus Design, Takumi and Takumi Design.
+TOn top of that, there’s also a limited-number car in the shape of the Original Edition.
 Lush interior options include vegan upholstery semi-aniline leather, with complementary stitching colours, depending on your trim choice

-Step up to the Premium Plus Design car though and there’s 18-inch machined alloy wheels and bi-tone paint adding a further touch of class.
+Step up to the Premium Plus Design car, though, and you get 18-inch machined alloy wheels and bi-tone paint, adding a further touch of class.
 Takumi grade gets you 18-inch machined alloy wheels, bi-tone paint plus a 13-speaker Mark Levinson audio system as key benefits, as does the Takumi Design car.
 The latter two trim levels are quite evenly matched in that respect.

-Impressive as the interior is, the performance is less so, and there are space limitations to consider too.
+As impressive as the interior is, the performance is less so, and there are space limitations to consider, too.
 This is billed as a five-seater, but it’s hard to imagine that being realistic unless your back seats are occupied by very small children.

 Looking for a used car for sale?
 We've got 100s of Lexus Approved Used Cars for Sale for you to choose from, including a wide range of Lexus LBX models for sale.